kovidgoyal/calibre/manual/viewer.rst

 More advanced customization can be achieved by the User Stylesheet setting.
 This is a stylesheet you can set that will be applied to every book.
 Using it you can do things like have white text on a black background, change paragraph styles, text justification, etc.
-For examples of custom stylesheets used by |app|'s users, see `the forums <http://www.mobileread.com/forums/showthread.php?t=51500>`_.
+For examples of custom stylesheets used by calibre's users, see `the forums <http://www.mobileread.com/forums/showthread.php?t=51500>`_.

 Dictionary lookup
 -------------------

-You can look up the meaning of words in the current book by right clicking on a word. |app| uses the publicly available dictionary server at ``dict.org`` to look up words.
+You can look up the meaning of words in the current book by right clicking on a word. calibre uses the publicly available dictionary server at ``dict.org`` to look up words.
 The definition is displayed in a small box at the bottom of the screen.

 Copying text and images